qngapparat/jokeGenerator/README.md

-# jokeGenerator
+# Chuck Norris joke fetcher
-Using the icndb.com JSON API to retrieve Chuck Norris jokes.
+Using the icndb.com JSON API to retrieve Chuck Norris jokes and parse them.